lorenzwalthert/touchstone/tests/testthat/_snaps/use.md

       v Populated file 'touchstone-receive.yaml' in '.github/workflows/'.
       v Populated file 'touchstone-comment.yaml' in '.github/workflows/'.
       !
-Could not find '.Rbuildignore' to add 'touchstone'. v Populated file 'cancel.yaml' in '.github/workflows/'.
+Could not find '.Rbuildignore' to add 'touchstone'.
-      v Added a cancelling action for the touchstone workflow. i A new push to a branch will stop the current benchmarking run and start benchmarking your latest push (instead of queuing it until the previous completed).
-You can manually list other Github Actions workflows in the cancel workflow to stop running outdated actions to save compute resources and time.
       * Replace the mtcars sample code in `touchstone/script.R` with code from your package you want to benchmark. i You can modify the PR comment, see `?touchstone::pr_comment`.